alexcarchiar/TelegramGroupMovingTool/README.md

 # TelegramGroupMovingTool
-TelegramBlaster is a small python script that I created for my students' team in order to send telegram messages to all contacts in a csv form.
+TelegramGroupMovingTool is a small python script that I created for my students' team in order to move all participants from one group to another.
 Customize it as you wish!

 ## Installation
 Python 3 is required as well as Telethon and its dependencies